Slimani-CE/fake-news-classifier/README.md

 ## The Model
 A Logistic Regression model is trained using the training set.

+## Predictive system
+The user is able to enter news information and predict whether this news is real or fake

 ## Contributing
 Contributions are always welcome!
 If you find any issues with the code or have suggestions for improvements, please feel free to submit a pull request.